the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

 | `:del`      | 0.0     | echo amount |
 | `:tags`     |none| additional tags |

+## Wavetable Synth

+The wavetable synth is exactly that.

+### Example

+## Wavematrix Synth

+The wavematrix synth is a powerful synth in the style of "spectral morphing" synths such as Vital or Serum.

 ## A Note about Note Names
 Note names follow the Common Music 2.x convention, where `'a4` is the concert pitch of 440hz, above the *middle c* which is `'c4`. `'cs4` denotes a sharp note, `'cf4` denotes a flat note.
 The sharp/flat schema is consistent over all notes.